 Birds Canada and WildResearch are excited to announce our new BC Marsh Monitoring Program!

 The Marsh Monitoring Program is an initiative from Birds Canada that was initially launched in 1995 in the Great Lakes basin, and has been expanded to other provinces across Canada and the U.S. Birds Canada has now partnered with WildResearch to establish the program in British Columbia.
-Volunteers with this program will help us track important information about the birds and amphibian species that depend on our freshwater wetlands.
+Volunteers with this program will help track important information about the birds and amphibian species that depend on freshwater wetlands.

 Northern Pacific Tree Frog (Pseudacris regilla) Photo: Graham Sorenson